 A lot of people who work in offices enjoy having potted plants around because the windows don’t open, so they bring a little of the “untouchable outdoors” inside.
 Since plants need water, it’s important to know how to water a plant.

 How Much Water Should I Give My Plant?

 Over-watering is the most common cause of death in indoor plants.
 If the roots of a plant are surrounded by water, they can’t absorb oxygen.
 Does a plant need water or oxygen to survive?
 It needs both, so over-watering kills the plant by rotting the roots and preventing the plant from absorbing much-needed oxygen.

 There’s no easy answer to “how much water should I give my plant?”
-This amount could depend on the type of plant you have, where it is located, how old the plant is and the type and size of the pot.
-Even soil conditions come into play as some soil holds more water than others.
+This amount could depend on the type of plant you have, where it is located, how old the plant is, and even the type and size of the pot.
+Soil conditions can also come into play, as some soil holds more water than others.